-The entire design has been implemented as Linear Technology demonstration circuit DC2126A.
+The entire design has been implemented as Analog Devices demonstration circuit DC2126A.
 The complete solution, including battery and solar panel, fits inside a small plastic case measuring less than 7 cubic inches as shown in Figure 2.

 Temperature Measurement Signal Chain is Accurate and Draws Minimal Power

 Figure 3 shows the signal chain—temperature measurement—components of the design, including the thermistor and ADC (with LT6654 precision voltage reference).

 A thermistor can read temperatures over a wide range—they are simply resistors with a strongly negative temperature coefficient.
 For instance, US Sensor KS502J2 has a resistance of 5k at 25°C, and ranges from 88k to 875Ω over the –30°C to 70°C temperature range.

 ADC and Accurate Voltage Reference

 The thermistor is connected in series with two accurate 49.9k resistors, and biased up by the LT6654 precision voltage reference.
 The LTC2484 delta-sigma ADC measures the resistor divider ratio with 24-bit resolution.
 The ADC total unadjusted error is 15ppm, which for this thermistor slope corresponds to a temperature uncertainty of less than 0.05°C. This thermistor is specified with an accuracy of 0.1°C, so we can measure the temperature to that accuracy without any calibration.